Last verified: 17 days ago

 What the Science Says

-Vitex berry comes from the chaste tree, a shrub native to the Mediterranean.
-It is traditionally used to ease PMS symptoms like breast tenderness, mood swings, and irregular periods by influencing dopamine receptors and indirectly affecting prolactin levels.
-Most support comes from small or older clinical trials and traditional use — no papers were available to confirm strong clinical evidence for any specific benefit.
+Vitex berry comes from the chaste tree (Vitex agnus-castus), a shrub native to the Mediterranean.
+It is traditionally used to support hormonal balance in women, particularly to reduce PMS symptoms like breast tenderness, bloating, and mood changes.
+It is thought to work by influencing dopamine receptors in the pituitary gland, which may modestly lower prolactin levels — but no study abstracts were provided to confirm specific doses or outcomes here.

 What It Doesn't Do